Property Tax and Revenue

 - b) Existing residential lettings at 23/4/98, provided the landlord owned the premises at 23/4/98.

-Rent paid to non-resident landlord – If the rent is paid to an agent acting on behalf of landlord, agent is assessed on the rent.
+Rent paid to non-resident landlord – If the rent on a property is paid to an agent acting on behalf of landlord, agent is assessed on the rent.

 If however the rent is paid to the landlord abroad or to an account on his behalf the tenant must deduct tax at the standard rate from the payments and remit that tax to Revenue.